Discover more from LogoArchive's Logo Histories

 As Nelson’s collection was not ready and with no available photography, the trademark needed to work hard to catch the eye.
 Further, it should be simple enough to also work heat-stamped on to wood furniture and be reproduced in just two colours for advertising.

-This wood-grain texture would only be used when the reproduction size permitted, however, after a short period of use this wood grain was dropped and the trademark was then applied as either a solid colour or as an outline.
+This wood-grain texture would only be used when the reproduction size permitted, however, after a short period of time this wood grain was dropped and the logo was then applied as either a solid colour or as an outline.

-Today, and on quick inspection, the trademark appears largely unchanged, however, looking closer, small alterations can be recognised between 1946–1998.
-These include a shallow smoother bottom bow (1960, George Nelson Office), a wider top bow and the flattening of the points which made it more scaleable.
+Today, and on quick inspection, the trademark appears largely unchanged, however, looking closer, small alterations can be seen to have happened between 1946–1998.
+These include a shallow smoother bottom bow (an adjustment made in 1960 by George Nelson Office) and a wider top bow and the flattening of the points which made it more scaleable.

 More noticeably is the change in type and the relationship between type and mark.
-In 1968 John Massey introduced Helvetica aligned to the right of the mark, replacing the serif, and then in 1998 Brian Edlefson & Steve Frykholm changed Helvetica to Meta and placed the mark within a bright red circle.
+In 1968 John Massey introduced Helvetica aligned to the right of the logo, replacing the serif, and then in 1998 Brian Edlefson & Steve Frykholm changed Helvetica to Meta and placed the logo within a bright red circle.

 Thank you for subscribing to Logo Histories.
 If you enjoy reading this you may also enjoy these resources from the same team: